No-UI: How to Build Transparent Interaction

-One of the earliest examples of chatbots was Eliza, a program developed by Joseph Weizenbaum in 1966 that mimicked a psychotherapist and used pattern matching and substitution to generate responses.
-Another early example was Parry, a program designed by Kenneth Colby in 1972 that simulated a paranoid schizophrenic and used a rule-based system to model human emotions.
+A chatbot called Eliza was one of the earliest examples.
+It was written by Joseph Weizenbaum in 1964.
+Eliza mimicked a psychotherapist and gave the appearance of understanding.
+Parry was another early example, designed by Kenneth Colby in 1972.
+It crudely modelled a paranoid schizophrenic and used a rule-based system to simulate human emotions.

 Learn more about Eliza in this clip of Elaine Anzaldo, a Conversation Designer at Meta.